 There are quite a few articles on the internet about toxic masculinity, and since men and women can exhibit traits of "toxic masculinity," I want to explore an opposite, balancing force.
 Call it "toxic femininity."
 I was raised predominantly by a grandmother, mother, and three sisters and so was personally comfortable with my "feminine" qualities at a young age.

-Mars (associated with the masculine) and Venus (associated with the feminine) are actually both perfect metaphors of toxic masculinity and toxic femininity.
+Mars (associated with the masculine) and Venus (associated with the feminine) are actually both perfect metaphors for toxic masculinity and toxic femininity.
 Mars looks as if it were a scorched Earth.
 It's atmosphere is too thin and feeble to support the kind of life we know on Earth.
 It's cold; heartless, even.
-Venus is the opposite, it’s atmosphere is heavy to the extent that it is poisonous, so much so that it incubates the planet into a boiling mess.
+Venus is the opposite.
+Its atmosphere is heavy with poisonous smog that incubates the planet into a boiling mess.
 Venus holds everything in; Mars holds nothing, and neither supports visibly complex life.